Telcos are struggling with the cloud – time to rethink and refocus on differentiators

 Telcos have unique, global networks, that are optimised for high-performance, quality of service and real-time service delivery – and the ability to reach all customers with a telephone number or MSISDN.
 Most cloud providers do not have such assets.
 Telcos are choosing to compete in the wrong area.
 By focusing on generic cloud capabilities, they are neglecting their own assets.

 So, they need to rethink and refocus.
 They need to start with their ability to reach all users, backed by the quality and consistency of their networks.
-To these, they need to add more flexible and innovative communications services – such as advanced call routing, global IN capabilities, mobile PBX, cloud communications, and more – and target customers with something that is not simple a like-for-like offer that can be obtained from an alternative cloud provider.
+To these, they need to add more flexible and innovative communications services – such as advanced call routing, global IN capabilities, mobile PBX, cloud communications, and more – and target customers with something that is not simply a like-for-like offer that can be obtained from an alternative cloud provider.

-Telcos should complete on their own terms, not by trying to emulate what others have done, but rather by leveraging what they’ve always been good at – scalable, quality, real-time capabilities.
+Telcos should compete on their own terms, not by trying to emulate what others have done, but rather by leveraging what they’ve always been good at – scalable, quality, real-time capabilities.
 If you’re struggling to make sense of your cloud portfolio and want to know how to pivot back to leverage your unique assets, why not talk to Gintel?
 We’ve been helping telcos deploy, manage and grow high-performance real-time communications services for decades.
 Don’t just compete – differentiate and exploit your assets.